joobn72/microservices/patterns/microservices.md

 Using Y-axis is splits might make it much more difficult to iterate rapidly.
 Later on, however, when the challenge is how to scale and you need to use functional decomposition then tangled dependencies might make it difficult to decompose your monolithic application into a set of services.

-Another challenge is deciding how to partition the system.
+Another challenge is deciding how to partition the system into microservices.
 This is very much an art but there are number of strategies that can help.
 One approach is to partition services by verb or use case.
 For example, later on you will see that the partitioned e-commerce application has a Shipping service that’s responsible for shipping complete orders.